 Seth: And specifically this time.
 What does the global kind of landscape look like, in your opinion?
 I'd love to kind of take pieces of the globe and talk to you about them.
 As far as Asia Pacific is concerned, how does that compare to the rest of the world, and what do you see there specifically, if anything?

 Mihir Shukla: I think where we are, we have global presence, about 15 offices worldwide and five are coming up later this quarter.

-Seth: Mm-hmm (affirmative).
-This quarter, it's not this year, it's this quarter.
+Seth: This quarter?
+It's not this year, it's this quarter.

 Seth: It gives you a sense of growth.

 Mihir Shukla: Things are moving at a bot speed.